Frequently Asked Questions

 What if it doesn't work for me?

-1. Ensure to place the tool at your belt line and closer to your hip bone than your belly button.
+1. Using a wall or the ground, place the tool at your belt line and closer to your hip bone than your belly button

-2. Relax into the tool slowly on the ground and adjust it to find a tender, tight spot.
-You can also press into the tool against a wall while standing.
+2. Relax into the tool slowly and move it to find a tender or tight spot.